Enzyme-Linked Immunosorbent Assay

 Amplification

 A common adaptation to indirect and sandwich ELISAs is to enhance signal intensity, and therefore assay sensitivity, using avidin-biotin systems of amplification.
 Biotin is a small molecule that can easily be covalently bonded to proteins.
-Avidin is a protein found in egg whites, while streptavidin is from purified from the bacterium Streptomyces avidinii, but they both have an extremely high and specific affinity for biotin.
+Avidin is a protein found in egg whites, while streptavidin is purified from the bacterium Streptomyces avidinii, but they both have an extremely high and specific affinity for biotin.
 To increase ELISA signal with the biotin-avidin system, biotinylated detection antibodies are bound either by enzyme-conjugated avidin, or by a pre-incubated mixture of avidin and biotinylated enzyme, with the latter termed “avidin-biotin complex” (ABC) signal amplification.

 Signal amplification is achieved because biotinylation (labeling an antibody with biotin) usually leads to multiple biotin molecules being attached to each detection antibody, resulting in multiple opportunities for avidin binding, and therefore for enzyme-mediated catalysis of the substrate.
 Further, ABC amplification is so effective because avidin molecules have four binding sites for biotin, meaning that many avidin-biotin-enzyme complexes cluster at a single detection antibody.